scottishgovernment/economicactionplan.mygov.scot/pages/overview/offline-pages/fundamentals.md

 <br>
 <hr>

-The Scottish Government defines inclusive growth as: “Growth that combines increased prosperity with greater equity; that creates opportunities for all and distributes the dividends of increased prosperity fairly”.
+The Scottish Government defines inclusive growth as: "Growth that combines increased prosperity with greater equity; that creates opportunities for all and distributes the dividends of increased prosperity fairly”.

 We are taking action in the following key areas to make sure the fundamentals are right: